Canada at the 2016 Summer Olympics: Golf

-Canada entered four golfers (two per gender) into the Olympic tournament.
+Canada qualified four golfers (two per gender).
 Graham DeLaet (world no. 148), David Hearn (world no. 127), Brooke Henderson (world no. 2), and Alena Sharp (world no. 91) qualified directly among the top 60 eligible players for their respective individual events based on the IGF World Rankings as of 11 July 2016.

 Gymnastics

 Artistic

 Canada fielded a team of six artistic gymnasts (one man and five women).
 The women's team qualified through a top eight finish at the 2015 World Artistic Gymnastics Championships in Glasgow.
 Meanwhile, Canada claimed one male quota place in the apparatus and all-around events at the Olympic Test Event in Rio de Janeiro.
 The team was officially unveiled on June 30, 2016.